ropensci/drake/.github/ISSUE_TEMPLATE/other.md

 ---
-name: Miscellaneous
+name: Other
-about: Suggest an idea or raise a concern.
+about: Something else.
 title: ''
 labels: ''
 assignees: ''